djangsters/redis-tasks/docs/source/index.rst

 4. Using an ipython shell or whereever needed in your code, you can now enqueue this tasks to be executed by the worker at any time like this:

-.. note:: Make sure that your the python process is also started with the same ENV VARS as the worker process, see export calls in step 3.
+.. note:: Make sure that the python process is also started with the same ENV VARS as the worker process, see export calls in step 3.

 .. code:: python